 An important element in monitoring patient safety during a clinical trial is the conduct of various laboratory tests on the patient's blood, urine and other bodily fluids at appropriate intervals during the trial.
 The analysis of these samples must be standardized and the results must be promptly transmitted to the investigator.
 ICON Central Laboratories provides global central laboratory services dedicated exclusively to clinical trials.
 Specific services offered by ICON Central Laboratories include:

-- Sample analyses
+- o Sample analyses

-- Safety testing
+- o Safety testing

-- Microbiology
+- o Microbiology

-- Custom flow cytometry
+- o Custom flow cytometry

-- Electronic transmission of test results
+- o Electronic transmission of test results

 Organizational Structure